Normal stress anisotropy and marginal stability in athermal elastic networks: Numerical models

 We perform simulations of networks under simple shear by incrementally increasing the shear strain $\gamma$ from $10^{-2}$ to $1$ in exponentially spaced steps, using generalized Lees-Edwards periodic boundary conditions \cite{Lees1972}.
 For simplicity of notation when comparing 2D and 3D simulations, we denote $x$ and $z$ the directions of shear and gradient, respectively, in both cases.
 At each strain value, the network energy is minimized using the FIRE algorithm \cite{Bitzek}, and each component of the stress tensor $\bm{\sigma}$ is computed as

-in which $\mathbf{u}_{ij} = \mathbf{u}_j -\mathbf{u}_i$ is the vector between nodes $i$ and $j$ and $\mathbf{f}_{ij}$ is the force acting on node $i$ due to node $j$ \cite{DoiM1988}.
+in which $\mathbf{u}_{ij} = \mathbf{u}_j -\mathbf{u}_i$ is the vector between nodes $i$ and $j$ and $\mathbf{f}_{ij}$ is the force acting on node $i$ due to node $j$ \cite{DoiEdwards}.
 To symmetrize the normal stresses in the linear regime, we average the response of each network sample under positive and negative shear strain.
 Unless otherwise stated, the reported stress is averaged over at least 10 samples.

 For comparison, we also consider the limit of an isotropic medium composed of filaments of length $l_0 = 1$ with uniformly distributed initial orientations, which are assumed to deform affinely under simple shear.
-We compute the resulting stress tensor as a function of strain for this system with two complementary force extension relations: simple linear Hookean springs, which support both compression and tension, and ``rope''-like springs that support only tension.
-These models are detailed in Appendix A. For the remainder of the paper we refer to the first isotropic model as the spring model and the second as the rope model.
+We compute the resulting stress tensor as a function of strain for this system with two complementary force extension relations: simple linear Hookean springs, which support both compression and tension, and ``rope''-like springs that support only tension (see Supplementary Information).
+For the remainder of the paper we refer to the first isotropic model as the spring model and the second as the rope model.
 Both analytical models satisfy the Lodge-Meissner relation under any applied strain.